Auslander regular algebras and Coxeter matrices: Characterisation of distributivity for lattices using the Coxeter matrix

 \begin{theorem} Let $R$ be a distributive lattice and $C$ its Coxeter matrix.
-Then $C=PU$ for a permutation matrix $P$ and an upper triangular matrix $U$, and the Coxeter permutation $P$ corresponds to the rowmotion bijection on $R.$ \end{theorem} \begin{proof} If $R$ is distributive, all its proper upper intervals are distributive and Lemma \ref{comb-of-lattices} applies. $M$ can be chosen to consist of the meet-irreducible elements of $R$ (without $\hat{0}$, if $\hat{0}$ is meet-irreducible) and $\mathcal{S}$ is the set of all order ideals of $M$ (without the order ideal $M$, if $\hat{0}$ is not meet-irreducible in $R$).
+Then $C=PU$ for a permutation matrix $P$ and an upper triangular matrix $U$, and the Coxeter permutation $P$ corresponds to the rowmotion bijection on $R.$ \end{theorem} \begin{proof} Since $R$ is distributive, all its upper intervals are distributive, and we continue to identify $R$ with its description from Lemma \ref{comb-of-lattices}.
+Because $R$ is distributive, $\mathcal S$ consists of all order filters of $M$ other than $M$ itself.